Stuyk/stuyk/README.md

 Currently working as a Senior Software Engineer building the next generation of decentralized social media, and rethinking Web 3.0 applications.

-I sometimes [ramble about the state of the world, and myself](https://github.com/Stuyk/ramblings), give it a read if you want to know more about me.

 I am often somewhere between manic and depressed but I try to use it as a strength to empower creativity.

 ## Work History